Non-Parametric Temporal Adaptation for Social Media Topic Classification: KNN Dense Retrieval Model

-To re-rank the retrieved $K$ Tweets for better performance, we try the three methods below:
+To re-rank the retrieved $K$ tweets for better performance, we try the three methods below:

 \begin{enumerate} \item {\bf Default distance ranking:} In this method, we use the L2 distances returned by FAISS, which are approximate as FAISS quantizes the vectors to speed up the search.
-We then rank the hashtags from nearest to furthest and return the ``unique'' top $R$, as there might be repetitions in the top retrieved hashtags. \item {\bf Actual distance ranking:} This is similar to the previous method, however, instead of using FAISS's approximate distance, we find the actual distance between the encoding of the Tweet we want to do prediction for, and the retrieved neighbors.
-We then rank the neighbors based on this new distance and return the top $R$. \item {\bf Frequency-based ranking:} This method is similar to the conventional KNN classification, but with a multi-label twist, where we count the number of occurrences of each hashtag in the $K$ retrieved tags, and then rank them from most repeated to least, and return the top $R$ most common ones.
+We then rank the hashtags from nearest to furthest and return the ``unique'' top $R$, as there might be repetitions in the top retrieved hashtags.

+\item {\bf Actual distance ranking:} This is similar to the previous method, however, instead of using FAISS's approximate distance, we find the actual distance between the encoded query tweet and its retrieved neighbors.
+We then rank the neighbors based on this new distance and return the top $R$.

+\item {\bf Frequency-based ranking:} This method is similar to the conventional KNN classification, but with a multi-label twist, where we count the number of occurrences of each hashtag in the $K$ retrieved tags, and then rank them from most repeated to least, and return the top $R$ most common ones.
 This method prioritizes the $R$ hashtags that had the greatest support in the initial $K$ retrieval. \end{enumerate}